lmatte7/PlatformBundle/README.md

      -h, --help            Display this help message
 ```

-_Creates default config files needed to create a platform.sh project.
-It is highly recommended these are reviewed before pushing to a live server_
+Creates default config files needed to create a platform.sh project.
+Uses the suggested files from the platform.sh Symfony example project.
+Uses MySql for the database.
+It is highly recommended these are reviewed before pushing to a live server.